Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Evaluation methodology

-The \textit{links} dataset contains data from $8492$ timeseries, each one of which having $300$ timeseries data points.
-The dataset is labeled and data is organized into $5$ classes, 1 for links without anomaly, while the rest represent 4 different anomalies found in wireless links~\cite{9715175}.
-We split the data into $9$ smaller datasets each one containing $943$ timeseries, as follows: the first dataset $D_0$ is used to train a random forest classifier, as our $M_0$ model, similarly to our approach when using the \textit{fingerprinting} case, where the $D_0$ only contains links without anomaly.
-Then we split the rest of the datasets $D_1 - D_8$ so that the $D_1$, $D_2$ and $D_3$ to contain samples from the same class as $D_0$ and the $D_4$, $D_5$, $D_6$, $D_7$ and $D_8$ to samples from different classes.
+The \textit{links} dataset contains data from $8,492$ timeseries, each one of which having $302$ data points.
+The dataset is labeled and is organized into $5$ classes: $1$ class for time series without an anomaly, and $4$ classes that represent different anomalies found in wireless links~\cite{9715175}.
+Similarly to our approach with the \textit{fingerprinting} dataset, we split the data into $9$ smaller datasets each one containing $943$ timeseries, as follows: the first dataset $D_0$ is used to train a random forest classifier, as our $M_0$ model. $D_0$ contains samples that belong to $3$ of \textit{links} classes (out of a total $5$).
+Then we split the rest of the datasets $D_1 - D_8$ so that $D_1$, $D_2$ and $D_3$ contain samples from the same classes as $D_0$, while $D_4$, $D_5$, $D_6$, $D_7$ and $D_8$ contain a mix of: (i) samples from new classes; and (ii) samples from the same classes as in $D_0$.
+In order to pre-process each dataset to be digestible by TabNet, we treat it as a matrix of numerical features.
+To do this, we flatten each \textit{links} data point so that each timestep sample (e.g. $t$) becomes a feature ($X_t$).
+This approach gives a numerical vector of $302$ features and preserves the positional index of each measurement as a distinct input, which TabNet's attention mechanism can relate across timesteps.

+Table \ref{tab:dataset_creation} summarizes our process under which several datasets were created using the \textit{fingerprinting} and \textit{links} data.
+There, we present the dataset splits along with the corresponding percentages of drifted samples per dataset, as discussed in the above paragraphs.
+Throughout the next sections, we leverage the created datasets to evaluate our detectors against techniques that constitute the current state of the art.